-The

 Take a high-current trip.

-experimenting with high current circuits (like mosfet PAs!).
-It is a trip which
+with high current circuits (like mosfet PAs!).
+It is a trip which will quickly

-will quickly break the circuit when the current exceeds about 50A.
-The pass
+break the circuit when the current exceeds about 50A.
+The pass transistor is a

-ages in the untripped state because the only current drawn is the leakage of
+untripped state because the only current drawn is the leakage of the transistor

 part number |